Since 1972, Rochester Insulated glass has been providing heat-treated glass throughout the world.

 • Heat strengthened glass is 2X’s stronger than annealed.

 • The small, roughly cubical pieces created in breakage qualify tempered glass as a safety glazing material.

 • Fully tempered glass is considered safety glass.

 Fully Tempered glass complies with safety glazing requirements as outlined by American National Standards Institute (ANSI) Z97.1 and the federal safety standard Consumer Products Safety Commission (CPSC) 16 CFR 1201.

 There are instances, after installation, of tempered glass breaking due to no apparent cause.
 In relatively rare instances, breakage has been traced to the presence of nickel sulphide stones in the center tension zone of the tempered glass.

-Nickel sulfide stones can manifest in the production of float glass.
+Nickel sulphide stones can manifest in the production of float glass.
 Therefore, they can be present in annealed, heat strengthened and tempered glass.
 During the heat strengthening or heat tempering process, the stone size can increase 2-4% causing stress on the glass and increasing probability of future breakage.
 A typical heat soak process elevates the glass temperature to 550 degrees F (290oC) for two hours.
 [BS EN 14179-1 standard].
-If there are nickel sulfide stones present, theoretically the glass should break in the heat-soaking furnace and not during installation or use
+If there are nickel sulphide stones present, theoretically the glass should break in the heat-soaking furnace and not during installation or use.

 While there is general agreement on the concept and intent of the heat soaking process, there is not agreement that heat soaking will guarantee 100% elimination of potential spontaneous breakage due to inclusions.